Chicken (video game): Development

 Mike Potter joined Synapse in 1981 after writing the game Protector and initially distributing it through another company, Crystalware.
 When he questioned his royalties, they released the game back to him.
 He rereleased a version through Synapse with a number of bug fixes.

 Chicken was his first game written entirely at Synapse, and the first whose idea was given to him by Synapse's founder, Ihor Wolosenko.
 Wolosenko's primary inspiration was arcade games, and many of Synapse's releases from this era are adaptations of contemporary games for the Atari platform.

 Reception

 Creative Computing called the game "silly, but fun" and noted that the players often broke out laughing.
-They also noted its pace, saying "Ever hear the term 'twitch game?'
-This game may be its namesake."